 Estimated length: 2 miles

-Prindle Road is one of those dreamy country roads with a little bit of everything: mountain views, barns, pastures, and restored farm houses similar to ones you’ll find in the pages of Architectural Digest.
+Prindle Road is one of those dreamy Vermont dirt roads with a little bit of everything: mountain views, barns, pastures, and restored farm houses similar to ones you’ll find in the pages of Architectural Digest.
 Follow Prindle to Drinkwater Road in Hinesburg and see Camels Hump and Lincoln Peak.
 If you love barns, take a left off Prindle to the lovely Garen Road.
 You won’t be disappointed.

 Getting there: From Burlington, take Spear Street south to Charlotte and drive past Spears General Store.
 Prindle Road is on the left.